What’s new in 24.2.0

 Unconnected blocks and signal lines

-Displaying the order of execution of blocks
+Displaying the block execution order

 With the new release, you don’t have to guess in which order the blocks will be executed in your model.
-A new setting in the debug menu allows you to build and display this order on your model.
+A new setting in the debug menu allows you to build and display this order on the model.

-Expanding the list of callbacks (callbacks)
+Expanding the list of callbacks

-Improvements in the Data Inspector
+Improvements to the Data Inspector

 Made several improvements to the Data Inspector: